Reconstruction of Quantum Fields: CCR, CAR and Transfields: Creation--annihilation algebras and transfields

 \subsection{Transfield representation of \texorpdfstring{\(\mathfrak{gl}(d)\)}{gl(d)}}

-Using the above relations we can now construct a representation of the general linear algebra in terms of the creation and annihilation operators defining our transtatistical fields (``transfields'').
+Using the above relations we can now construct a representation of the general linear algebra in terms of the creation and annihilation operators defining our transtatistical fields (namely \emph{Transfields}).
 We introduce a family of operators \(J_{ij}\) defined using the internal Hermitian form \(g\).
 Let \(g_{\alpha\beta}\) be a nondegenerate Hermitian form on the internal space \(K\), and let \(g^{\beta\alpha}\) denote the entries of its inverse, so that \(\sum_{\beta} g_{\alpha\beta} g^{\beta\gamma} = \delta^\gamma_{\alpha}\).
 We define

 where \(i,j = 1,\dots,d\) label the external modes and \(\alpha,\beta\) the internal degrees of freedom.
-We assume that the Hermitian form \(g\) is compatible with the exchange maps \(R\), \(S\), and \(C\) in the sense that \(C\) is adjoint to \(S\) with respect to the inner product on \(K\otimes K\), and adjoint to \(R\) with respect to the inner product on \(K^{*}\otimes K^{*}\), both induced by \(g\).
+We say that the Hermitian form $g$ on $K$ is compatible with the quadratic data $(R,S,C)$ if the projector $P_g$ is self-adjoint with respect to the induced inner product on $H \otimes H$, and the cross map $C$ is adjoint to the quadratic data under the pairing induced by $g$.
 Under these adjointness conditions, we may state the following lemma.

 \begin{lemma} The following identities hold: \begin{enumerate} \item[(i)] (Action on creators)

 \item[(ii)] (Action on annihilators)

 \item[(iii)] (Commutators among the $J$)